 The first census dates was taken in 1803.
 At the time, the population of the Township of Sutton totalled 500 inhabitants, of whom 101 were land owners, 82 were married men, 15 were single men and 4 were women.
 In 1832, the population had only reached 825.
 It must be said that the harsh cold of 1816 had discouraged many.
 That year, six inches of snow fell on June 6-8, and there were no months that did not experience hard frosts.
 With the loss of the harvest, hunger and poverty led many young people to leave and settle in Upper Canada (now Ontario).

-The first French-speaking settlers arrived in the 1840s, as good land was scarce in the seigneuries along the Saint Lawrence and Richelieu rivers.
+The first French-speaking settlers arrived at the end of the 1830s, as good land was scarce in the seigneuries along the Saint Lawrence and Richelieu rivers.
 Their names were Dubé, Gendron, Godue, Lusignan and Métivier.
-The first French-speaker to hold an official position in the municipality was Baptiste Saint-Pierre (known by the name Battesse Sampier).
+The first French-speaker to hold an official position in the municipality was Baptiste Saint-Pierre (whose name has often been distorted and written: Battesse Sampier).
 Already a resident of Sutton in 1846 (according to the assessment roll), he was appointed appraiser and controller in 1858.